 Our practice-based researchers in music and composition benefit from the Coombehurst complex, which provides a range of professional studio facilities and practice rooms.

 Our key facility is Visconti Studio, a unique analogue and digital hybrid recording and production space.
 Visconti Studio is based around an extraordinary 300-square-metre octagonal live room stocked with vintage and rare recording equipment (Studer, Neve, Neumann, Universal Audio, Roland Space Echo).
-It features a unique collection of instruments including a Mellotron, a Hammond organ with Leslie cabinet, and a Steinway concert grand piano.
+It has a unique collection of instruments including a Mellotron, a Hammond organ with Leslie cabinet, and a Steinway concert grand piano.
 A full equipment specification can be found here.

 As an inclusive creative practice and research hub, Visconti Studio's research aims are